MatthewCech/ARMv8-Toolchain/README.md

 #SETTING UP YOUR ECLIPSE EXPERIENCE(tm)
-Because of github's file size limits, you need to download a 500MB Eclipse distro, and a 130MB toolchain.
-The links and versions are below.
-Everything else you may need to download has already been downloaded.
+Because of github's file size limits, you need to download a 500MB Eclipse distro, and a 130MB toolchain - either from the links or https://drive.google.com/open?id=0B0jS3uE3U23qLW1UcnhyOUIxZG8.
+Everything else you may need to download has already been downloaded - these are all free to download tools elsewhere.

 - First, we need Eclipse.
 Download the community edition of ds5 here (after registering) https://developer.arm.com/products/software-development-tools/ds-5-development-studio/editions/community-edition.